aath0/aath0.github.io/menu/announcement.md

 ### Applications

-Applications will be accepted until the position is filled.
+Applications will be accepted until July 31st or until the position is filled.
 To apply please send one pdf document including your CV, a brief statement of research interests and the contact details of two referees to Athina Tzovara: athina.tzovara@unibe.ch.
 Informal inquiries are welcome.